Accenture/openathon-2019-angular/lab-05/README.md

 ## Read Event Details

-Let's refactor our event list and details to a more proper way.
+Let's refactor our event list and details in a more proper way.
 We are going to split them, first we will use a table for the event list using mat-table from Angular Material.
 When the user clicks in one event, we will be using routerLink to redirect them to the new event details view

 * Add the MatTableModule from Material in the shared.module.ts